theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/mysql/mysql-requirements.md

 At the first use of the MySQL destination, the destination details dialog pops up to select the required MySql.Data.dll.

-> Attention - To do so, you need to run Xtract Universal as administrator.
+> *Note: To do so, you need to run Xtract Universal as administrator.*

 Make sure to select the file from the v4.0 folder: